 There are a lot of public Maven 2 repositories out there (repo1, JBoss, SpringSource, etc.).
-When setting up your a repository manager for your organization, configuring remote repositories can be one of the most difficult tasks.
+When setting up your repository manager for your organization, configuring remote repositories can be one of the most difficult tasks.
 Finding the correct URL for those remote repositories, and more importantly, defining the correct include/exclude patterns for artifacts, is not always a trivial thing to do.

 Remote Repository Provisioning